-However, O’Leary is quick to point out that despite all the progress made over the past 100 years, there’s still more work to be done.
+However, O’Leary is quick to point out that despite all the progress made since 1920, there’s still more work to be done.
 Work that could, in essence, make the world a more equal place.

 “Think about the power of the purse, if women only purchased goods and services from companies that had women in the C-Suite or on the board, or companies that are socially responsible … voting with your dollar puts a lot of power in women’s hands,” she says.

 And Ranzau agrees, adding that part of progress is letting women know how much power they actually have.
 “You tend to discount your voice,” she says.
 “But if every woman knew that 70 to 80 percent of women control the purchasing power, that could impact how decisions are made.
 Women are not a niche market, we’re 51 percent of the population.”

 Download the Women and wealth: A planning workbook, a new resource from RBC Wealth Management.

 RBC Wealth Management, a division of RBC Capital Markets, LLC, Member NYSE/FINRA/SIPC.

 We want to talk about your financial future.